 The cake needs to go back into the fridge for at least another hour.
 The cake needs to be nice and cold.
 Chocolate ganache is actually easy to make.
 All you need is chocolate, a touch of glucose or light corn syrup and double/heavy cream.
 Everything goes into the microwave for about 30-45 seconds.
 Then allow it to sit for about 30 seconds before stirring it gently until all of the chocolate is melted.

 Should you have any trouble getting the chocolate to melt pop it back into the microwave for 10 seconds.
 Then either place the ganache in the fridge for 15 minutes or allow it to sit at room temperature for around 30 minutes.
 I used Lindt Dark Mint Chocolate for an extra little minty kick for my ganache but just plain dark chocolate will do if you don’t want a mint flavour to your ganache.
-But if possible use a good chocolate for your ganache as it will greatly improve the flavour.
+But if possible use a bar of good chocolate for your ganache as it will greatly improve the flavour.

 Perfecting the drips.

 I watched a ton of YouTube videos on how to make the perfect drip as this was my first time.
 I decided to go with the little squeezy plastic bottle method.
 But I think a piping bag or even a spoon would work perfectly.
 So head to YouTube and choose your favourite method.
 Once you have gone around the edge of your cake creating the drip effect gently pour the remaining ganache onto the top of the cake and gently smooth it out.
 Be careful, you may not need all of the ganache and you don’t want to flood the cake.
 I had a few tablespoons spare at the end.